Jimmie Davis: Honors

-The Jimmie Davis Bridge over the Red River connects Shreveport and Bossier City via Louisiana Highway 511.
-It was named in his honor during his second term as governor.

 The Jimmie Davis Tabernacle is located near Weston in Jackson Parish.
 The tabernacle hosts occasional gospel singing.
 At the site is a replica of the Davis homestead (c.
 1900) and of the Peckerwood Hill Store, an old general store that served the community.

-Jimmie Davis State Park is located on Caney Lake (not to be confused with Caney Lakes Recreation Area near Minden) southwest of Chatham.

-Davis was posthumously inducted into the Delta Music Museum Hall of Fame in Ferriday, Louisiana.

 Davis was inducted into the Nashville Songwriters Hall of Fame in 1971, the Country Music Hall of Fame in 1972, the Southern Gospel Music Association Hall of Fame in 1997 and The Louisiana Music Hall of Fame in 2008.
 In 1993, Davis was among the first thirteen inductees of the Louisiana Political Museum and Hall of Fame in Winnfield.

-The Hall of Fame periodically issues the "Friends of Jimmie Davis Award".
-In 2005, the award was presented to then U.S. Senator Ted Stevens, an Alaska Republican, who once hosted Davis in a concert at the Kennedy Center in Washington, D.C.
-Speaking at the Louisiana Political Museum and Hall of Fame, Stevens recalled having been with both Davis and Ronald Reagan, when Reagan was contemplating his first run for governor of California and asked Davis for political advice.
-Stevens joined the Jimmie Davis Band in a rendition of "You Are My Sunshine".

-The 2006 recipient of the "Friends of Jimmie Davis" award was the late former State Senator B. G. Dyess, a Baptist minister from Rapides Parish.

 The Davis archives of papers and photographs is housed in the "You Are My Sunshine" Collection of the Linus A. Sims Memorial Library at Southeastern Louisiana University in Hammond.

-Davis believed that his singing career enhanced his political prospects.
-He once told Georgia Republican Ronnie Thompson, a mayor of Macon and fellow musician: "If you want to have any success in politics, sing softly and carry a big guitar," a play on an old Theodore Roosevelt adage.

 Filmography

 Davis had several appearances in movies (usually or always as himself), including: